Larry Elliott

-Larry Elliott is an English journalist and author who focuses on economic issues.
-He is the economics editor at The Guardian, and has published seven books on related issues, six of them in partnership with Dan Atkinson.
+Larry Elliott CBE (born 29 August 1955) is an English journalist and author who focuses on economic issues.
+He was the economics editor at The Guardian until November 2024, and has published seven books on related issues, six of them in partnership with Dan Atkinson.

 Early life

 Elliott was educated at St Albans School, an independent school for boys in St Albans, Hertfordshire, in southern England, followed by Fitzwilliam College, Cambridge, where he read history.